oracle-livelabs/database/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

     The **getenforce** command returns **Enforcing**, **Permissive**, or **Disabled**.

-3. To check the status of SELinux and the policy being used:
+3. Check the status of SELinux and the policy being used.

     ```
     <copy>